JMonsterTiger/sample-code/README.md

 in which I no longer have access to.
 However, with the other code I hope you will be able to gain a viewpoint in my capabilities.

 These projects taught different styles of coding.
 We used a mixture of java as well as java script, python, and C.

+I would select the following projects for a sample:
+MineSweeperStarter
+HillClimbing
+TicTacStarter